AIVeronica by Virtuals (AIV) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 AIVeronica by Virtuals Historical Price

-According to the latest data gathered on AIVeronica by Virtuals live price page, the current price of AIVeronica by Virtuals is 0.00544199USD.
-The circulating supply of AIVeronica by Virtuals(AIV) is 1.00B AIV , giving it a market capitalization of $5.44M.
+According to the latest data gathered on AIVeronica by Virtuals live price page, the current price of AIVeronica by Virtuals is 0.00552311USD.
+The circulating supply of AIVeronica by Virtuals(AIV) is 1.00B AIV , giving it a market capitalization of $5.52M.

 The AIVeronica by Virtuals Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AIV based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.